mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 [<img src="/img/networked-physics-in-vr/touch.png" width="100%"/>](http://www.oculus.com)

-My goal for this project was to see if it would be possible to network a world of physically simulated cubes in virtual reality, such that players would feel no latency when picking up, moving, placing and throwing cubes.
+My goal for this project was to network a world of physically simulated cubes in virtual reality, such that players would feel no latency when picking up, moving, placing and throwing cubes.
 My stretch goal: players should be able to construct stable stacks of cubes, stacks that network without any jitter or instability.

 <img src="/img/networked-physics-in-vr/stack-of-cubes.jpg" width="100%"/>

 I'm happy to report this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).

 Please try this demo in virtual reality before continuing.
-While the rest of this whitepaper explains how it was implemented, it's no substitute for actually getting in there in there and experiencing it.
+While the rest of this whitepaper explains how it was implemented, like most things in VR, it's no substitute for actually getting in there in there and experiencing it.

 # Background

 Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics.
 And yes, I've even networked worlds of physicaly simulated cubes before.
 But it's something completely different to be _inside_ that world and interact with it.
 This is something that at least to me, feels really exciting and new.

-So when considering the best networking approach for virtual reality, it seems to me that the key constraint is that the player is actually _in there_.
+So when considering the best approach for networked physics in virtual reality, it seemed that the most important thing is that the player is actually _in there_.
 Objects being networked are right in front of the player's face.
 Any artifacts or glitches would be obvious and jarring, and any delay on a player's actions would be unacceptable.
 Perhaps it would even make players feel sick?

-My theory is that for any networking approach to work in virtual reality, players must be able interact with the world without any perception of latency.
+It seemed obvious then that for any networking approach to work in virtual reality, it must allow players to interact with the world without any perception of latency.
 This makes a lot of sense considering how much effort has gone into VR platforms to reduce latency for tracking and player input.
-It would be a real shame to build an experience on top of this that adds latency due to networking.
+It would be a real shame to build something on top of this that adds latency due to networking.

-So let's start with this aspect: latency hiding.
+So let's start by focusing on this aspect: _latency hiding_.
 How are multiplayer games networked and how do they hide latency?
-Can we can we use these techniques to network a physics simulation in VR?
+Can we use these techniques to network a physics simulation in VR with Unity and PhysX?

 # Deterministic lockstep

-Deterministic lockstep is a technique where simulations are kept in sync by sending across just the inputs.
+Deterministic lockstep is a technique where multiple simulations are kept in sync by sending across just the inputs.
 It's attractive because the amount of bandwidth used is independent of the number of objects in the world.

 <img src="/img/networked-physics-in-vr/starcraft2.jpg" width="100%"/>